 Soap Plant, Soap Root

-Family Characteristics: Liliaceae, the Lily Family.
-Leaves generally basal, linear and alternate.
+Liliaceae, the Lily Family.
+Leaves generally basal, linear, and alternate.
 Growing from bulb, corm, rhizome.
 From perennial to trees.
 Inflorescences generally bracted.
-Flowers generally bisexual, radial, perianth segments generally 6 in two petal-like whorls, 6 stamens, superior ovary.
-Fruit is capsule. ~4,600 spp. worldwide.
+Flowers generally bisexual, radial, perianth segments generally six in two petal-like whorls, six stamens, superior ovary.
+Fruit is capsule. ~4,600 species worldwide.